jefo2k/python-daily-pills/pills/day-003/README.md

 This time we will show how easy sort a list in Python is.

+> Note: Whe have used the Python interpreter, also known as `REPL`, to run the examples.
+If you don't know what `REPL` is, please [take this pill](../day-005).

 ## Symptoms

 You need to put the elements of a list in order and don't know how.